antondim/Gimme-Those-Recipes/README.md

 ```
 sudo pip install selenium
 ```
   Selenium requires a driver to interface with the chosen browser.
-Firefox, for example, requires geckodriver, which needs to        be [installed](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu) before the below examples can be run.
-Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.
+Firefox, for example, requires geckodriver, which needs to        be [installed](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu) beforehands.